cxw42/do-not-self-host/Naje.md

 # Naje

-This is a two pass assembler for the Nga virtual machine instruction set.
-It
+Naje is a minimalistic assembler for the Nga instruction set.
+It provides:
-provides:

-* two pass implementation
+* Two passes: assemble, then resolve lables
-* labels
+* Lables
-* literals (integers, pointers to labels)
+* Basic literals
-* symbolic names for all instructions
+* Symbolic names for all instructions
+* Facilities for inlining simple data
-* capacity to set output filename
+* Directives for setting output filename
-* capacity to inline data

 Naje is intended to be a stepping stone for supporting larger applications.
-It's not designed to be easy or fun to use, just to provide the absolute core needed to build useful things.
+It wasn't designed to be easy or fun to use, just to provide the essentials needed to build useful things.

 ## Instruction Set